The Future of Magazines

 But many of the efforts have been half-hearted.
 The most-common publishing method used by magazines for their websites still involves taking a shovel and loading the words onto one or more pages.
 Rather than trying to increase the value of their editorial content, most of their effort is directed towards trying to get more advertising crammed onto the same pages no matter how offensive it is in terms of appearance and its ability to interrupt the reader in his or her task of simply trying to read the article in front of them.

 Some magazines are still coy about their Internet presence.
-Harper’s Magazine for years steadfastly refused to offer anything more than its famous Harper’s Index on the Internet (this has changed substantially in recent months).
+Harper’s Magazine for years steadfastly refused to offer anything more than its famous Harper’s Index on the Internet (this has changed in recent times with much more content available to visitors).
 The New Yorker, on the other hand, after several years as a wallflower at the Web publishing party, now offers about a third of its new content each week on the Web.
 The choice of what gets offered continues to mystify the layman.
 I find that some weeks the only article that would move me to purchase the publication is available for free on the Web while other weeks it seems like every article but the interesting one(s) can be found on the Website.
 To its credit, The New Yorker makes a consistent effort to allow open access to their extremely well researched and well-written articles concerning current US politics, as well as a great many archival articles and reviews.

 New Digital Formats for Magazines